-A standard symmetry argument yields that all functions $\Psi^\pm_{j,m}(x)\, e^{2\pi i j\cdot x / \eps}$ are orthonormal (at least after an appropriate orthonormalization procedure for multiple eigenvalues).
-On the left hand side (i.e.\,for $x_1<0$, denoted with the superscript ``-''), the Bloch eigenfunctions are exponentials, and the Bloch expansion coincides with a Fourier expansion.
+A standard symmetry argument yields that, after an appropriate orthonormalization procedure for multiple eigenvalues, all functions $\Psi^\pm_{j,m}(x)\, e^{2\pi i j\cdot x / \eps}$ with $j\in Q_K$ are orthonormal in the space $L^2_\sharp(KY_\eps; \mathbb{C}) = L^2(KY_\eps; \mathbb{C})$ (the sharp symbol is sometimes used to indicate that one thinks of periodic functions, but, of course, in the case of $L^2$, the periodicity does not alter the function space).
+On the left hand side (i.e.\,for $x_1<0$, denoted with the superscript ``-''), the Bloch eigenfunctions are harmonic waves and the Bloch expansion coincides with a Fourier expansion.
 We collect properties on the left half-domain in Remark \ref {rem:Left-Fourier}.

 \begin{lemma}[Bloch expansion] Let $K\in\N$ be the number of cells in each direction, let $u\in L^2(K Y_\eps;\C)$ be a function on the square $(0,K\eps)\times (0,K\eps)$.
-Expanding $u$ in a pre-Bloch expansion and then expanding each $\Phi_j$ in eigenfunctions $\Psi^+_{j,m}$ we obtain, with coefficients $\alpha_{j,m}^+\in\R$,
+Expanding $u$ in a pre-Bloch expansion and then expanding each $\Phi_j$ in eigenfunctions $\Psi^+_{j,m}$ we obtain, with coefficients $\alpha_{j,m}^+\in\C$,

 and similarly, for an expansion corresponding to constant coefficients $a^\eps\equiv 1$,

 \end{lemma}